The RabbitMQ AMQP 1.0 Java Client is a library to communicate with RabbitMQ using AMQP 1.0.

 • it extracts the correlation ID from the reply correlation-id property to correlate a reply with the appropriate request.

-Let’s see how to customize some of the RPC support mechanics.
+Let’s see how to customize some of the request/response support mechanics.
 Imagine the request message-id property is a critical piece of information and we do not want to use it as the correlation ID.
-The request can use the correlation-id property and the RPC server just has to extract the correlation ID from this property (instead of the message-id property by default).
-Let’s also use a random UUID for the correlation ID generation (avoids doing this in production: this is OK in terms of uniqueness but not optimal in terms of performance because randomness is not cheap).
+The request can use the correlation-id property and the responder just has to extract the correlation ID from this property (instead of the message-id property by default).
+Let’s also use a random UUID for the correlation ID generation (avoid doing this in production: this is OK in terms of uniqueness but not optimal in terms of performance because randomness is not cheap).

 String replyToQueue = connection.management().queue()